neelsg/lithium/TOUR.md

 #### File format and doctype
 Lithium source code is stored in plain text files that have the `.li` file extension.
 All files that are located in the same folder are considered to be part of the same package.
-Each file needs to start with the chars `li ` followed by the language version used in the file.
+Each file needs to start with the chars `Li ` followed by the language version used in the file.
+Note that the "L" is uppercase and the "i" is lowercase.
 This will allow newer compilers to compile files written using older specs of the language and for older packages to be incorporated into newer projects.

 #### import
 The `import` statement allows for importing of other packages so that they can be used in the current file.
 In